-Overwhelmed by fall conference planning options?
+Overwhelmed by planning an event this fall?
 Let’s figure out what’s best for you.

 Well partner, what’s it gonna be: a virtual, in-person, or hybrid conference this fall?
 Tough question, we know.
 Just about everybody and their cousin is asking it.

-COVID-19 has changed the world, and has shifted how events and conferences are imagined/planned, it’s a new frontier!
+COVID-19 has changed the world, and has shifted how event and conference planning works, it’s a new frontier!
 The industry is currently experiencing what we’re calling the Wild West of Conference Planning.
 Huge advancements in video technology have given us near-unlimited options, meaning there’s never been a better—though overwhelming—time to plan a truly one-of-a-kind event.

-Where to start?
+Where do you start planning a conference?
 We’ve corralled some broad conference options below to help you blaze the right trail for your next event.

 Safety is going to be the priority for most conference attendees this fall.
 If your forum is educational-based—a speaker series or training seminar, for example—there’s no reason for participants to leave their homes and meet face-to-face.
 We think screen-to-screen is just dandy, especially in these cases.